Oklahoma vs. Texas Tech College Football Odds, Plays and Insights - NewsBreak

 Texas Tech Stats and Trends

-- Texas Tech's games this season have eclipsed the over/under three times in eight opportunities (37.5%).
+- Texas Tech's games this season have gone over the total in three out of eight opportunities (37.5%).

-- The Red Raiders have turned the ball over 13 times this season, one more turnover than the Sooners have forced (12).
+- The Red Raiders have turned the ball over one more time (13 total) than the Sooners have forced a turnover (12) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.